 What exercises should you avoid with shoulder impingement?

 Ultimately, none!
 Of course, often in the early stages of rehabilitation generally, we avoid more complex movements, but as the pain subsides and function improves we seek to expose the shoulder to a wide variety of movements of exercise in order to build a strong, robust and pain-free shoulder.

 When completing a shoulder physiotherapist rehab program, contrary to popular belief, minor discomfort is actually ok when performing your exercises.
 So long as the pain is tolerable for you, and your symptoms return back to baseline within 24 hours, that level of exercise is ok.

 So what that means is exercises that you may think you should avoid because they are painful, may not necessarily need to be avoided after all.

 Ideally, the earlier the better.
 We know the longer your symptoms have been present, the longer and more difficult they can be to resolve completely.
 Pain also becomes more complex if you’ve had symptoms for more than 12 weeks which can sometimes extend recovery timeframes.

-Ultimately, although earlier is better, if shoulder pain is affecting your life and preventing you from doing the things you need and love, the best time to visit your local physio is now.
-Physiotherapy is research backed to improve shoulder pain and a local shoulder physiotherapist can give you guidance for your specific scenario and kickstart your recovery.
+Ultimately, although earlier is better, if your shoulder injury is affecting your life and preventing you from doing the things you need and love, the best time to visit your local physio is now.
+Physiotherapy is a research-backed shoulder pain treatment, and a local shoulder physiotherapist can give you guidance for your specific scenario and kickstart your recovery.